Successfully navigating during disruption: Understanding cost and margin performance

-As the economy reboots following COVID-19 shutdowns and slowdowns, most experts agree that the economy will remain in a recession, but how long and how deep are still up for debate.
-Having an accurate picture of your costs, key drivers, and margin performance will help answer the crucial questions companies are now faced with, including:
+Having an accurate picture of your costs, key drivers, and margin performance will help answer the crucial questions your company will be faced with, including:

 - What can I expect in terms of margin performance and working capital requirements?